 The TL-DR is that anyone who wants to learn a new skill can significantly benefit from the courses on offer at Udemy.
 And thanks to Udemy Business, Udemy also works well for SMBs and enterprises that want to invest in their employees.

 Is Udemy Recognized and Accredited?

 Udemy is not an accredited educational institution, mainly because courses can be produced by anyone.
 For this reason, Udemy certificates aren’t always recognized as official credentials by potential employers.
 That said, some employers tend to value skills and experience over credentials anyway.

 If you're brand new to the idea of an online learning platform, you might be wondering how Udemy actually works.
 No problem, let's take a quick glance at how to get started with Udemy.

 As you can probably tell from the tens of millions of students who have enrolled in a Udemy course, the process for getting started is simple and intuitive, which means that regardless of how less tech-savvy you are, you can follow along easily.

 Here’s how it works:

-Pros and Cons of Udemy
+Pros & Cons Of Udemy